-Application by I-129 petition to the USCIS inside the U.S. is not recommended as USCIS processing time is unpredictable, lengthy, and cannot be expedited through Premium Processing.
-We recommend that the E-3 status be obtained through travel.
+Application by I-129 petition to the USCIS inside the U.S. USCIS processing time is unpredictable, lengthy, but as of 2/24/21 a petition may be expedited through Premium Processing for an additional $2500 fee to USCIS.

 How to Sponsor / Extend

 We need these documents for the Department of Labor (DOL) component of the E-3 application.